Table of contents

 Lastly, the COVID-19 pandemic has disproportionately affected the LGBTQIA+ community, including the Bear community, posing additional challenges to their well-being.

-The Bear Pride Flag, also known as the International Bear Brotherhood Flag, is a powerful symbol that represents the unity and pride within the bear subculture of the LGBTQIA+ community.
+The Gay Bear Pride Flag, also known as the International Bear Brotherhood Flag, is a powerful symbol that represents the unity and pride within the bear subculture of the LGBT community.

 Designed in 1995 by Craig Byrnes, it's not just a vibrant piece of cloth but a robust declaration of acceptance, belonging, and rugged masculinity.
 The flag features a paw in the top-left corner and seven stripes representing the various shades of bear fur.